dam

 Miharu Dam

-After a stroll around Miharu Dam, you can also visit the National Life Hall, take a leisurely bath, have a delicious lunch, and buy fresh local vegetables as souvenirs.
+A good course would be to take a stroll around Miharu Dam, then visit the Rural Living Center, take a relaxing bath, have a delicious lunch, and buy some fresh, locally grown vegetables as souvenirs

 Information